heidenreichgeorg/GCF_Welcome/README.txt

  Column  'D' should be the Equity/Liability/Gain/Cost account that is affected Column  'E' should be the reason or keyword for the transaction Column  'F' should be the referring date interval e.g.month/quarter/year or an external identification code for that transaction
- Columns 'G' on shall be asset accounts, preferably starting with fixed assets then currecny assets and then claims The limiting columns is then called ASSETS
+ Columns 'G' and subsequent columns shall be asset accounts, preferably starting with fixed assets then currecny assets and then claims
+ The limiting columns is then called ASSETS
  Subsequent columns shall be for Gain/Loss accounts i.e. revenues and cost The limiting columns is then called EQLIAB